A paragraph from one of my favorite books by one of my favorite authors goes likes this:

 The only catch: I’m not at all a people-person.
 I’m fascinated with mere reflections of our immortality: books, art, music.
 I can talk (and type) all day long about all mortal things.
 But immortals?
 Living, sentient, will-break-your-heart people?
 We are filled with the most marvelous potential but even more so, great depravity.
 The struggle, as they say, is real.

 This is me forcing the struggle – a fight for eternal relevance while still savoring every fleeting moment as it comes.
-This blog will be, on occasion, about things I am passionate about: books, art, music, occasional travel and my new life in rural Pennsylvania.
+This blog will be, on occasion, about things I am passionate about: books, art, music, occasional travel, and my life in rural Pennsylvania.
 But these are mortal things, each one momentary and fading.
 God is the hero of this story.
 This is about Him, how He rescued me from my sins and reconciled me back to communion with Him.
 The best part about being an immortal?
 Looking forward to eternity with My Creator.

 C.S.
 Lewis’ paragraph above goes on like this: